baokhoavu/baolog/README.md

-# A statically generated blog example using Next.js and WordPress
+# A statically generated blog example using Next.js and WordPress Next Bao

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [WordPress](https://wordpress.org) as the data source.